Call Today

 Blinds come in a wide variety of materials and colors.
 Wooden blinds are a popular choice, but they can be quite expensive so keep in mind faux wood blinds give you a similar look for less cost.
 You can typically get wooden blinds in natural wood colors or white.
 For a sunroom, white is a good choice because it helps keep the room bright and inviting while allowing you the control to adjust the amount of light coming through.

 Vertical blinds feature long vertical slats and are a good option for covering large windows and doors.
-This sunroom window treatment can be hung around your entire sunroom, and is practical for a sunroom with large, floor to ceiling windows.
+This sunroom window treatment can be hung around your entire sunroom, and is practical for a sunroom with large, floor-to-ceiling windows.
 They can be closed or opened or moved entirely to one side to allow the maximum amount of light into the room.
 These blinds typically come in white, but you can find them in a variety of colors.
 They are made from several different materials as well including PVC, wood and vinyl.

 Indoor shutters are similar to blinds in that they feature slats that can be closed or opened.
 These shutters, however, are typically attached to the sides of the window with hinges, and the whole shutter can be moved to the side, giving you an unimpeded view.
 Shutters are too cumbersome for many sunrooms, but they can work well in small sunrooms.
 Shutters work best in sunrooms with traditional windows because they attach to the window frame.